The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 At age 23, while a girl is enjoying her prime value, a man is just beginning to make his own gradual ascent.
 By age 36, the average man has reached his own relative apex.
 It’s at this phase that his sexual/social/professional appeal has reached maturity.

-And while women’s market value is mostly a consequence of her physical attractiveness, male attractiveness is only one factor.
+And while women’s market value is mostly a consequence of their physical attractiveness, male attractiveness is only one factor.

-Thus a rich 50YO will be more valuables than an average, run of the mill 30YO.
+Thus a rich 50YO will be more value than an average, run-of-the-mill 30YO.
 That can hardly be the case for women.

 Women Are Duped Into Losing Strategy

-Tomassi also seems to suggest that the current cultural climate of women being the same as men leads them into the mistaken assumption that “they have time”.
+Tomassi also seems to suggest that the current cultural climate of women being the same as men leads them to the mistaken assumption that “they have time”.

 But when they reach their 30s after they spent their early 20s partying they eventually realize, sometimes too late, that their value is dropping fast.